kupiqu/SierraBreezeEnhanced/README.md

 ## Installation

-After the intallation, restart KWin by logging out and in.
+Please note that after installing, you need to restart KWin by executing either `kwin_x11 --replace` or `kwin_wayland --replace` in krunner (depending on whether your session runs upon X11 or Wayland).
+Alternatively, restarting the KDE session is obviously also an option.
 Then, Sierra Breeze Enhanced will appear in *System Settings &rarr; Application Style &rarr; Window Decorations*.

 ### Method 1: Install prebuilt packages
 - Ubuntu: